/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 And there will be visiting writers, who fell in love with Spain, it’s history and culture.
 Washington Irving thought Granada the “most picturesque and beautiful city, situated in one of the loveliest landscapes” and wrote his 1832 Tales of the Alhambra as a result of his time in Spain.
 American poet Longfellow found that “romantic dreams filled his brain” when he was in Spain.
 Ernest Hemingway found it hard to stay away from Spain and set The Sun Also Rises and other works of fiction there.
 Laurie Lee recounted his travels in Spain, playing music as he went, in As I Walked Out One Midsummer Morning, while Graham Greene’s Monsignor Quixote is a tribute to Cervantes’ classic.
 George Orwell and Gerald Brenan wrote about the Civil War, John Masefield visited, Jessica Mitford ran away to Spain, Virginia Woolf adored her walking holiday there, Jan Morris was insightful about the country and its culture in her travel book, and modern novelist Chris Stewart bought a farm in Spain and was inspired to write the fabulous Driving Over Lemons.
 Spain has brought the best works out of so many great writers.

 There will also be superb art in this tour.
-Picasso was hugely influenced by literature and his famous sketch of Don Quixote on his horse, Rozinante, is to be seen all over Spain, and we will view his ‘Guernica’, possibly the world’s most powerful anti-war painting, in Madrid.
-There will be Renaissance El Grecos in Toledo, the light-filled canvasses of Joaquin Sorolla in Madrid, and more Picassos in Málaga which was the city of his birth.
+Picasso was hugely influenced by literature and his famous sketch of Don Quixote on his horse, Rocinante, is to be seen all over Spain, and we will view his ‘Guernica’, possibly the world’s most powerful anti-war painting, in Madrid.
+There will be Renaissance El Grecos in Toledo, and more Picassos in Málaga which was the city of his birth.
 And of course there will be some wonderful statues, of authors and their fictional creations.

 Other highlights of this tour will be magnificent palaces, great cathedrals, the dramatic gorge of Ronda, a royal library, monasteries and convents, sweeping plazas, and private palaces.
 You cannot explore the literature of a country without also delving into its history.
-We will dip into Islamic Spain, discover the ‘juglares’ of the Medieval minstrels, seek out Saint Teresa, get to know the Generation of 1898, and tackle Civil War history and the grim years of dictatorship.
+We will dip into Islamic Spain, discover the ‘juglares’ of the Medieval minstrels, seek out Saint Teresa, get to know the Generation of 1898, and tackle Civil War history, including the turbulent years of the Republic and the grim postwar period.
 As Carlos Ruiz Zafón has said, this is a place “haunted by history”.

 Explore Spain, “the beautiful country of wine and songs” as Goethe called it, through the eyes of its great authors, take the paths of visiting writers who fell in love with its people and landscapes and were inspired to write, and discover the indefatigable knight’s impact on the world in the country where Cervantes created him.
 Visit the land that gave the world the novel, and so much more.